msotoodeh/curve25519/README.md

 Performance:
 ------------
+The new version of this library sets NEW SPEED RECORDS.
+This is achieved without taking advantage of special CPU instructions or multi-CPU parallel processing.
+The library implements a new technique (I call it FOLDING for now) that effectively reduces the number of EC point operations by a factor of 2, 4 or even more.
+The trade off is the pre computation and cost of cached memory.

 Google's implementation (http://code.google.com/p/curve25519-donna/) is used here for performance comparison only.
-This library outperforms Google's code by a factor of 1.6 to 5.4 depending on the platform and selected language.
+This library outperforms Google's code by a factor of 1.6 to 11 depending on the platform and selected language.

 For best performance, use the 64-bit assembly version on AMD/Intel CPU architectures.
-The portable C code is provided mainly for 32-bit OS's and other CPU types.
+The portable C code can be used for 32-bit OS's and other CPU types.

-Note that the assembly implementation is approximately 3 times faster than C implementation on 64-bit platforms.
+Note that the assembly implementation is approximately 3 times faster than C implementation on 64-bit platforms (C != PortableAssembly).
 On 32-bit platforms, the biggest hit is due to usage of standard C library for 64-bit arithmetic operations.
 Numbers below indicate that GCC and glibc does a much better job than MSVC.